quartz-technology/daggerverse/postgres/README.md

 # Postgres

-A simple module to start a postgres service.
+A simple module to start a PostgreSQL service.

 | Command                                   | Done |
 |-------------------------------------------|------|